-The implementation of the Cultural Precinct Master Plan has already commenced.
-Refurbishment of the Old Courthouse Building was completed in 2011 and the Geelong Library & Heritage Centre opened in late 2015.
-Stage 2 of the Geelong Performing Arts Centre (GPAC) redevelopment will commence in 2016.
-The Geelong Gallery Business Case (2015) was the final major planning stage of the Cultural Precinct.
+The implementation of the Cultural Precinct Master Plan is well underway.
+Refurbishment of the Old Courthouse Building was completed in 2011 and the Geelong Library and Heritage Centre opened in late 2015.
+The Ryrie Street works for the Geelong Arts Centre (Arts Centre) was finished in late 2019, while the Little Malop Street redevelopment will commence in 2020.

-The new Geelong Library & Heritage Centre is providing clear evidence of the impact redevelopment can have on the precinct.
-In the first 12 weeks after opening the library tripled its patronage prior to demolition, experiencing 130,000 visitors.
-During this period the Geelong Gallery also experienced increased visitation in the order of 35% which reflects keen interest in the Gallery’s new exhibition space and flow-on from increased pedestrian traffic in the precinct.
+The upgraded Geelong Library and Heritage Centre provides compelling evidence of the positive impact redevelopment can have on the precinct.
+In both full financial years of operation (2016-17 and 2017-18) since opening in late 2015, the Geelong Library and Heritage Centre recorded just under half a million visitors (growth of about 209 per cent since demolition and rebuild).
+Geelong Gallery also experienced increased visitation of around 35 per cent with the Library expansion, which reflects keen interest in the Gallery’s new exhibition space and flow-on from increased pedestrian traffic in the precinct.

-The redevelopment of these two facilities within the Cultural Precinct is a critical element of the Central Geelong Action Plan, which will regenerate of Geelong’s Central Business District.
+The completion of Geelong Arts Centre and redevelopment of the Geelong Gallery is a critical element of the Revitalising Central Geelong Action Plan, which will regenerate of Geelong’s Central Business District.

 To create a regional hub for arts and culture activities and businesses comprising:

 - refurbishment of the Old Courthouse Building (completed)

 - an integrated Geelong Library and Heritage Centre (completed)